mozilla/sccache/README.md

 ### S3
 If you want to use S3 storage for the sccache cache, you need to set the `SCCACHE_BUCKET` environment variable to the name of the S3 bucket to use.
 You can use `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to set the S3 credentials and if you need to override the default endpoint you can set `SCCACHE_ENDPOINT`.
 To connect to a minio storage for example you can set `SCCACHE_ENDPOINT=<ip>:<port>`.
-In case the bucket is private `SCCACHE_S3_GET_AUTH` can be set to `true` to authenticate when fetching artifcats in addition to uploading them.
+In case the bucket is private `SCCACHE_S3_GET_AUTH` can be set to `true` to authenticate when fetching artifacts in addition to uploading them.

 ### Redis
 Set `SCCACHE_REDIS` to a [Redis](https://redis.io/) url in format `redis://[:<passwd>@]<hostname>[:port][/<db>]` to store the cache in a Redis instance.
 Redis can be configured as a LRU (least recently used) cache with a fixed maximum cache size.
 Set `maxmemory` and `maxmemory-policy` according to the [Redis documentation](https://redis.io/topics/lru-cache).
 The `allkeys-lru` policy which discards the *least recently accessed or modified* key fits well for the sccache use case.